 Sharmas winced.
 “Looked more like a kid to me.”

-Baphrem swore, took off his sword and longbow and turned back towards Klias.
+Baphrem swore, took off his sword and longbow, then turned back towards Klias.
 “Let’s go.
 The rest of you, get ready.
 We’re leaving in ten minutes.”

-With Klias leading the way, they walked into the small waiting room at the side.
-Baphrem came in last.
+With Klias leading the way, they walked into the small waiting room.
 He was hoping that Sharmas had exaggerated and the messenger was really a big man or, even better, a scruffy, rough-looking, brutish man.
 Instead, he saw Ellix, standing by a chair looking gloomy.
 That in itself wasn’t a good sign.
-Ellix had that silly grin of his permanently on his face.
+Ellix had a silly grin permanently on his face.

 Baphrem had trouble spotting the messenger.
 He dismissed the small bundle of clothes next to Ellix as unimportant and kept looking through the room.
 Finally, finding nothing, he had to return to it.
-A closer look revealed a shock of red hair and a pair of freckled skinny arms that sunk the rest of his easy-to-dislike-brute theory.
+A closer look revealed a shock of red hair and a pair of freckled skinny arms that sank the rest of his easy-to-dislike-brute theory.

 Seeing them come in, Ellix bounced to his feet and rushed over.
 “Thank the Mother Tree you’re here.
 I didn’t know what to do with her.”